winitzki/scall/tutorial/programming_dhall.md

 Library functions for working with `Natural` and `Integer` numbers include functions such as `Natural/lessThan`, `Integer/lessThan`, and so on.
 Functions for working with lists include `List/map`, `List/filter`, and other utility functions.

-All built-in Dhall functions have the corresponding standard library functions (just for the purpose of clean re-export).
+All built-in Dhall functions have the corresponding standard library functions.
 For example, the built-in function `Date/show` is also exported as `https://prelude.dhall-lang.org/Date/show` (which just calls the built-in function).
+This helps keep library modules independent of language evolution, which might add or remove built-in functions.

 In addition, there are  modules such as `Function` and `Operator` that do not correspond to a specific type but are collections of general-purpose utilities.